 1. beyerdynamic DT 990 Pro 250 ohm Headphones

-The same thing that makes the Beyerdynamic DT 990 PRO such well regarded monitoring headphones is the same thing that makes them great for gaming: consistency.
-They sport a pleasantly neutral sound that offers balance across any different gaming genre with the best clarity appearing in the mids and the highs.
+The thing that makes the Beyerdynamic DT 990 PRO such well-regarded monitoring headphones is the same thing that makes them great for gaming: consistency.
+They sport a pleasantly neutral sound that offers balance across any gaming genre with the best clarity surfacing in the mids and the highs.

-And these headphones are both comfortable and durable too.
+These headphones are both comfortable and durable, too.
 The band and the cups may not be made of the sturdiest material we've encountered, but they feel incredibly plush and soft against your ears.
-The depth of the sound stage on the Beyerdynamic DT 990 Pro is particularly worthy of your attention, as it's one of the biggest advantages closed back headphones can offer.
+The depth of the sound stage on the Beyerdynamic DT 990 Pro is particularly worthy of your attention, as it's one of the biggest advantages that open-back headphones can offer.